 Hours: Nov to Mar 10:00 am to 6:00 pm, Apr to Oct 10:00 am to 8:00 pm, Closed Mondays

 The neighbourhood of El Carmel sits just above Gaudí's famous Park Güell.
-Bunker del Carmel used to be a locals only secret.
+Bunkers del Carmel used to be a locals only secret.
 But, like all good things, in recent years it's become somewhat more popular.

 That's because it sports one of the best views in Barcelona.
 If you're willing to hike to the top of Turó de la Rovira, you'll have splendid views over the ocean to Montjuïc and Sagrada Familia.
 It makes a great sunset spot.

 There are a few ways to get to Bunkers.
 You can hike up from the El Carmel, Hospital de Sant Pau, or Alfons X metro stops.
 You can take bus #24 from Passeig de Gracia.
 Alternatively, hop in a taxi.

 Address: Carrer de Marià Labèrnia, s/n, 08032 Barcelona